 - Include the sites of non-optimal alignment, biomechanics and control.
 Effective 2018 – please avoid the use of the ISM term failed load transfer (FLT) since it is not widely understood, instead please explain how the body region is failing, not simply that it is and how the driver(s) were determined for each screening task – detailed clinical reasoning is expected in this report.

-- Vector analysis of the driver(s) to determine the underlying system impairment
+- Further analysis of the driver(s) (active and passive mobility (including vector analysis), active and passive control) to determine the underlying system impairment

 - Initial treatment session (RACM)